 The two fuelled the team’s belief that they could beat anyone in the Champions League, and that’s exactly what they did, humiliating Barcelona 4-0 at the Camp Nou in 1997.
 Shevchenko became the first Ukrainian to score a hat-trick in the tournament’s history with the first three in that very game, while Rebrov added the fourth from a tight angle.
 “It was the night I was discovered, after that there was no hiding,” he would later say.
 Dynamo topped their group that season but were eventually knocked out by Juventus in the quarter-finals.

 So far everything had been rosy for him in Milan.
 He had met his future wife in the city, learnt a new language and was scoring regularly.
-The 2002-03 season was very different, however.
-Up to that point in his career Shevchenko had been relatively lucky with injuries, but a succession of them ruined his season.
-He only managed to score five goals in 24 league appearance and four in 11 in the Champions League, but still managed to become the first Ukrainian to win the competition.
-After having a goal ruled out early on against Juventus at Old Trafford he had a quite game – as did everyone else – in what was one of the more forgettable finals, the match eventually going to penalties.
+The 2002/03 season was very different, however.
+Up to that point in his career, Shevchenko had been relatively lucky with injuries, but a succession of them ruined his season.
+He only managed to score five goals in 24 league appearances and four in 11 in the Champions League, but still managed to become the first Ukrainian to win the competition.
+After having a goal ruled out early on against Juventus at Old Trafford he had a quiet game – as did everyone else – in what was one of the more forgettable finals, the match eventually going to penalties.

-After Alessandro Del Piero had kept Juventus in the tie with his converted kick, the task of wining the tournament would fall to a Milan player.
+After Alessandro Del Piero had kept Juventus in the tie with his converted kick, the task of winning the tournament would fall to a Milan player.
 Of course, that player would be Shevchenko.
-After a long run up he sent Buffon the wrong way with a tremendously composed penalty and wheeled away in celebration, looking overwhelmed with emotion as he galloped towards Dida.
+After a long run-up, he sent Gianluigi Buffon the wrong way with a tremendously composed penalty and wheeled away in celebration, looking overwhelmed with emotion as he galloped towards Dida.

 The following season would see him get back to his best as he grabbed the winner against Porto in the European Super Cup and netted 24 goals in 32 league matches on the way to Milan’s first Scudetto for five years.
 Shevchenko also scooped that year’s Ballon d’Or to cap 2004 as his best year in the game.